23f3001304/sfas/README.md

 ---

-## Proposed Solution
+## Proposed Solution From IITM

 MediCare+ addresses these challenges by providing:

-- An online appointment booking system with real-time availability
+- An appointment booking system with real-time availability
 - Digital medical records accessible to both doctors and patients
 - Automated scheduling based on doctor availability slots
 - Role-based dashboards for administrators, doctors, and patients
 - Patient history tracking for better diagnosis and treatment
 - Admin tools for managing hospital operations efficiently

-The system is built as a web application, making it accessible from any device with an internet connection.

 ---